unnsse/unnsse.io/content/posts/typelevel_weather_10032024.md

 # 1.0 Introduction

 [Scala](https://www.scala-lang.org) is a general purpose statically typed language that seamlessly blends object-oriented and functional programming.
-Its expressive syntax and functional features, along with its JVM compatibility, make it an attractive choice for developers.
+Its expressive syntax and functional features, along with its JVM compatibility, makes it an attractive choice for developers.
 Although it has a steep learning curve, mastering Scala can lead to highly performant and stable software, especially in concurrent environments.
 All of this is what caught my eye many years ago when I first came across Scala.